kkikosha/portfolio-optimization-python/README.md

 ![Forecast stage 2](results/forecast_stage2.png)

 ## My Contribution

 This project was completed as part of a team assignment.
+My main contributions included:

+- implementing the portfolio model in Python
+- performing portfolio calculations and financial analysis in Excel
+- collecting and reviewing relevant academic and industry sources
-I participated in the analytical work, preparation of the portfolio strategy, and presentation of the results.
+- supporting the development and presentation of the portfolio strategy